- Capacity Development

 Outputs

-Institutional and human capacities in regional and LDCs and SIDS national institutions to provide weather, and hydrological, and warning services are increased.
+Institutional and human capacities in regional and LDCs and SIDS national institutions to provide weather, hydrological, and warning services are increased through the following regional pillars and outputs:

-Output 1 - Central Africa Climate Outlook Forum (PRESAC): Provision of guidance in relation with data rescue, data management, use of global producing centers’ outputs, objective seasonal forecasting and integration of forecasting with a seamless approach improved.
+CREWS Central Africa will also contribute to the development of the Central Africa Climate Outlook Forum (PRESAC), acting in close coordination with the ClimSA programme to ensure efficient use of global producing centers’ outputs, objective seasonal forecasting, and integration of forecasting with a seamless approach supported by the Regional Training Center (RTC).

 National outputs